abhisheksaurabh1985/storn-dvbf-with-flows/README.md

 - Histograms side by side in the same figure for 0th instance in the batch.
 - Compare no flow, planar, conv flow for no more than 5 bins.

+* Latent space plot *
+- latent data: (bs, ts, d).
+Reshape it as (-1,2).
+Scatter plot this data.
+Take a point in the batch and trace its path in the latent space.